loup-brun/basal/README.md

 - buttons
 - code
 - forms
-- grid
+- grid (normal, tablet, phone)
+- helpers
 - nav
+- print
+- tables
+- typography

 Basal is built on top of the [HTML5 Boilerplate](https://html5boilerplate.com/), with a few additions:

-- [Head.js](http://headjs.com/) to add proper styles to the page and browser fallbacks
+- [Head.js](http://headjs.com/) to add proper styles to the page and browser fallbacks.
--

 ### Instalation